Seasonal Affective Disorder Image

 Not only do the eyes need vitamin D for calcium, but they need it for inflammation.
 Vitamin D has anti-inflammatory properties that can help prevent dry eye syndrome.
 And, it can help the eyes heal after wounds or injuries.

 The Institute of Ophthalmology at University College London has been running tests on older mice.
 The results have been amazing!
-Using a supplement of vitamin D3 they have found that the mice have:
+Using a supplement of vitamin D3 they found that the mice have:

 • Improved vision